renan-souza/cv/templates/markdown/sections/about.md

 See
 <a href="/cv" target='_blank' class="fa fa-download">
-    Full CV
+    CV
 </a>
-for complete information about education, professional experience, and technical skills.
+for more information about education, professional experience, and technical skills.